PC-coding/PictureMessaging/README.md

 - Camera to take pictures
 - Sending + receiving picture messages

-Technologies used: React, Redux, JavaScript, CSS.
+Technologies used: React, Redux, JavaScript, Google Firebase and CSS.

 <a href='https://picture-messaging.web.app/'>Check it out here!</a>
 </p>